WebAuth Installation Instructions

 make install

-This will install the shared library, use apxs to install the Apache modules, and install the Perl bindings as a Perl module.
+This will install the shared library, the Apache modules, and optionally the the Perl bindings and WebLogin code as a Perl module.
 At this point, the software is available but will not be used.
 Without additional configuration changes to your server, WebAuth is not active and will not protect any web pages.

 WebAuthKeyringAutoUpdate on